b4mad/mds-moderator/README.md

 2. `ConversationProcessor`: This processor manages the conversation flow.
 It aggregates transcribed speech from users, formats it with timestamps and usernames, and prepares it for the language model to generate responses.

+### Prompts

+The `prompts.py` file contains the base prompt for the language model.
+Currently, it includes:

+- `LLM_BASE_PROMPT`: A dictionary that defines the system role and content for the AI's behavior.

+This setup allows for easy modification of the AI's behavior by changing the prompt in this file.

 ## Running the Bot

 To run the bot and participate in a conversation, you can use the provided Makefile: